bokse001/Build-your-own-P1-meter-reader/README.md

 - A clock should now be visible on the display

 ## Test to see if the Lilygo can Display a picture
-- Download the example sketch TTGO-T-Display.zip from the sketches folder and unzip into your Documents/Arduino folder.
+- Download the example sketch TTGO-T-Display.zip from the sketch folder on this github and unzip into your Documents/Arduino folder.
 - Load the example sketch TTGO-T-Display.ino into the Arduino IDE from File->open or by double clicking it in the folder just created.
 - Try compiling it by pressing the Verify button
 - When ok: